 The ISEN3- and ISEN4- pins are monitored prior to soft-start to determine the number of active CORE channel phases.

 If ISEN4- is tied to VCC, the controller will configure the channel firing order and timing for 3-phase operation.
-If ISEN3- and ISEN4- are tied to VCC, the controller will set the channel firing order and timing for 2-phase operation (see "PWM Operation" on page 13).
-If Channel 4 and/or Channel 3 are disabled, then the corresponding PWMn and ISENn+ pins may be left unconnected
+If ISEN3- and ISEN4- are tied to VCC, the controller will set the channel firing order and timing for 2-phase operation (see "PWM Operation" on page 14 for details).